Paradera

-Paradera is a small town and a census region in the central-northeastern part of Aruba.
-The census region Paradera encompasses the town of Paradera as well as nearby settlements and neighborhoods within Paradera, including Ayo, Bloemond, Piedra Plat, and Shiribana.
-At the time of the 2010 census, Paradera proper had a population of 2,486, and the Paradera census region had a population of 12,024.
-The area is known for its natural landmarks including Hooiberg, a conical hill rising approximately 165 m, and the Casibari–Ayo diorite boulder formations, which feature ancient Arawak rock art.
-Though not a coastal resort zone, it is located close to Oranjestad, offering easy access to beaches and combines combines a laid-back residential atmosphere with vacation rentals, and local eateries.
+Paradera is a town and a census region in the central-northeastern part of Aruba.
+The census region Paradera encompasses the town of Paradera and the settlements and neighborhoods of Ayo, Bloemond, Piedra Plat, and Shiribana.
+At the time of the 2010 census, Paradera proper had a population of 2,486, and the Paradera census region had a population of 12,024 inhabitants.
+The area is known for its natural landmarks including Hooiberg, a conical hill rising approximately 540 ft, and the Casibari–Ayo diorite boulder formations, which feature ancient Arawak rock art.
+Though not located on the coast, it is located close to the capital Oranjestad, and has short access to beaches along the coast.

 Geography

-The census town of Paradera is located the central-northeastern part of Aruba.
-The census region Paradera encompasses the town of Paradera as well as nearby settlements and neighborhoods within Paradera, including Ayo, Bloemond, Piedra Plat, and Shiribana.
-The region is characterised by flat-to-gently rolling terrain dotted with the Casibari and Ayo boulder fields.
-Hooiberg, a conical hill rises approximately 165 m above the terrain.
+The census region of Paradera is located the central-northeastern part of Aruba.
+The census region Paradera encompasses the settlements of Ayo, Bloemond, Piedra Plat, and Shiribana.
+Hooiberg, a conical hill rises approximately 540 ft above the terrain.